 Improve payroll processes and accuracy

 Moving to the cloud means that an organization is now operating with the latest and most cutting-edge technology.
 We’ve found that often customers are using existing technology that is so outdated it is damaging their chances to transform or survive.
-However, by leveraging our solution, customers can remove risk and correct past errors, including – fragmentation, manual overload, duplication, and implement payroll processes that optimize automation, enable better governance, and facilitate auditability.
+However, by leveraging our solution, customers can remove risk and correct past errors, including – fragmentation, manual overload, and duplication, and implement payroll processes that optimize automation, enable better governance, and facilitate auditability.
 As a result, customers can look to the future, their future, with a fit-for-purpose payroll technology and service.

 Stay current with new technology

 One of the fascinating aspects of technology is the speed of evolution, known as Moore’s law.
 Staying abreast and taking advantage of the latest innovations is costly if a company needs to update its equipment with each iteration.
 However, when operating in the cloud, this is the responsibility of your provider.
 Customers receive notice of the upcoming updates, and these are installed seamlessly with minimum disruption to the payroll process and no new investment required.
-This is particularly important for payroll as the industry is transforming, and if companies fail to change along with it, they will fall behind.
+This is particularly important for payroll professionals as the industry is transforming, and if companies fail to change along with it, they will fall behind.

 Ease of integration with HCM